cassandre-tech/cassandre-trading-bot/pages/cassandre/our_bot_architecture.md

 Cassandre trading bot is provided as a Spring boot starter.
 Once the starter is added to your Spring boot project, it will search for a class having the <code>@Strategy</code> annotation and implementing <code>CassandreStrategy</code>.

+In the method <code>getRequestedCurrencyPairs()</code>, you have to return the list of currency pairs updates you want to receive.

 This class will receive new available data :
   * If there is a change on your account data, <code>onAccountUpdate()</code> will be called.
   * When a new ticker is available, <code>onTickerUpdate()</code> will be called.